samwbell/train_unet_mng/README.md

 To run the code, run main.py with a command line argument for the holdout set number ranging from 0 to 4.

+The data files are all far too large to be hosted here and can be downloaded from the Brown Digital Repository: https://repository.library.brown.edu/studio/item/bdr:1082415/